All Products

 Note

-If the source database account is not created and authorized through the RDS MySQL console, it must have the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.
+If you did not create the source database account and grant permissions in the RDS for MySQL console, ensure that the account has the REPLICATION CLIENT, REPLICATION SLAVE, SHOW VIEW, and SELECT permissions.

 Procedure